 I have 10 years’ experience writing for numerous publications and websites including BBC Science Focus, Things We Don’t Know and the Naked Scientists .
-I have co-written 4 books for DK publishing, including the bestselling ‘How the Brain Works’ and my first solo book, ‘Overloaded’, about how our brain chemistry controls our every day lives, will be published by Bloomsbury in April 2021.
+I have co-written 4 books for DK publishing, including the bestselling ‘How the Brain Works’ and my first solo book, ‘Overloaded’, about how our brain chemistry controls our every day lives, was published by Bloomsbury in April 2021.

 If you’re in need of an engaging contributor, expert opinion or columnist; I’d love to talk to you.